My editing services provide the “stepping stone” between finishing a manuscript and perfecting it.

 *Please note: I only edit fiction manuscripts.

-**Schedule** Nadine Brandes - Not currently accepting new clients.
-Elizabeth Miller (Line Edit, Copyedit, Proofread) - Soonest opening: June
+**Schedule** Nadine Brandes - Not currently accepting new clients or new projects.
+Elizabeth Miller (Line Edit, Copyedit, Proofread) - Soonest opening: July

 Pricing summary: (descriptions below)